-A grade of "W" will be assigned when the student drops a course between the end of the drop/add period and the end of the tenth week of the semester.
+A grade of "W" will be assigned when the student drops a course between the end of the drop/add period and the last day to drop with a "W".
 The "W" will not be reflected in the student's GPA, but the class and grade will show on the student's permanent record (transcript).